FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
+= 5.1.1 =
+* When upgrading to this version, you'll need to reload the WP admin dashboard, or simply visit the Font Awesome plugin's settings page, in order to cause the plugin to re-fetch a required SVG stylesheet.

 = 5.0.1 =
 * When upgrading to this version, you'll need to reload the WP admin dashboard, or simply visit the Font Awesome plugin's settings page, in order to cause the plugin to fetch a required SVG stylesheet.
 The correct stylesheet